amanabdulla296/Yandex_Practicum/01_credit_scoring_for_bank_customers/README.md

   - Categorize the data

-**Be sure to explain:**
+- **Be sure to explain:**
   - Which missing values you identified
   - Possible reasons these missing values were present
   - Which method you used to fill in missing values
   - Which method you used to find and delete duplicate data and why
   - Possible reasons why duplicate data was present
   - Which method you used to change the data type and why
   - Which dictionaries you've selected for this dataset and why

 The data may contain artifacts, or values that don't correspond to reality (for instance, a negative number of days employed).
 This kind of thing happens when you're working with real data.
-You need to describe the possible reasons such data may have turned up and process it.
+We need to describe the possible reasons such data may have turned up and process it.

-# At the end answer these questions:
+- **At the end, we will answer these questions:**
   - Is there a connection between having kids and repaying a loan on time?
   - Is there a connection between marital status and repaying a loan on time?
   - Is there a connection between income level and repaying a loan on time?
   - How do different loan purposes affect on-time loan repayment?

-Interpret your answers.
-Explain what the results you obtained mean.
-Step 4.
-Write an overall conclusion.